Top Data Structure Interview Questions & Answers10 min readReading Time: 7 minutes

 Data Structure Interview Questions:

 - Describe Data Structure.

-- Tell us about various operations performed on different data structure.
+- Tell us about various operations performed on the different data structures.

 - Discuss how array varies from a linked list.

 - Discuss the application of Stack.

 - How does a POP operation differ from a PUSH operation?